MikeTaylor/firefly/doc/roles.md

 ### FOLIO administrator

 _An agent who is responsible for a complete FOLIO installation_, typically running on multiple nodes and with multiple tenants.
 The FOLIO administrator is responsible for installing and deploying the selected subset of all available apps.
 This entails running Docker containers for back-end modules and updating the Stripes bundle to include front-end modules.

+Different organizations prefer different ways of running FOLIO: some using Kubernetes, some using Docker Swarm, some running a single Okapi that handles deployment as well as proxying.
+Different tooling will be required for these and other approaches: the challenge will be designing this tooling such that it can be invoked via well-defined APIs in a tachnology-neutral way.

 ### Platform administrator